 I is for Instrumentalities

 This means the style you communicate and what language forms you use.
 By this we mean the level of formality you use in the conversation.
 There are 5 different types of registers according to Martin Joos.
 The frozen/static register, the formal register, the consultative register, the casual register, and the intimate register.
+If you'd like an in-depth look at the various registers, then don't miss out on our Dell Hymes Masterclass where we cover this in great detail.

 N is for Norms